Great Gobi A Strictly Protected Area: Climate

 The Climate is extremely "continental".
-Temperatures in the Gobi can fall to -40 C in winter and rise to +40 C in the summer.
+Temperatures in the Gobi can fall to -40 C in winter and rise to 40 C in the summer.
 With an average yearly rainfall of about 100 mm, the climate is extremely arid.

 Fauna

-The reserve is an important refuge for several endangered large mammal species, such as the wild Bactrian camel (Camelus ferus), which was identified as a separate species in 2008 by the Veterinary University of Vienna, the Gobi bear (Ursus arctos gobiensis), the snow leopard (Uncia uncia), the argali wild sheep (Ovis ammon) and the Mongolian wild ass (Equus hemionus hemionus).
+The reserve is an important refuge for several endangered large mammal species, such as the wild Bactrian camel (Camelus ferus, distinct species identified 2008), the Gobi bear (Ursus arctos gobiensis), the snow leopard (Uncia uncia), the argali wild sheep (Ovis ammon) and the Mongolian wild ass (Equus hemionus hemionus).
 The reserve is especially important for the wild camel as it is one of three remaining locations where the rare and endangered animal can be found.
 It is difficult to estimate population numbers or population trends for most species in the reserve due to its remote location and large size.
 Estimates for the population of wild camels in the reserve range from about 350 to 1950 individuals.
 Wolves (Canis lupus), which are also found in the reserve, may be a threat for the calves of wild camels.
 However, the effects of these predators on the camel population are unclear.

 The Zakhyn Us wild camel breeding centre, established in 2004 with 12 wild camels that had been caught by Mongolian herdsmen, is located twenty kilometres from the reserve.
-In 2014 there were 22 wild camels at the breeding centre and in 2013 two bull wild camels were released into the reserve with satellite collars.
+In 2014, there were 22 wild camels at the breeding centre and in 2013, two bull wild camels were released into the reserve with satellite collars.
 One went on to form his own herd with five female wild camels.
-The breeding centre which is financed by the Wild Camel Protection Foundation and administered by the Director of Gobi "A" covers 40 ha.
-In 2008 the Veterinary University of Vienna confirmed after extensive DNA testing that the Bactrian wild camel is a new and separate species which separated from any other known camel species over 750,000 years ago.
+The breeding centre that is financed by the Wild Camel Protection Foundation and administered by the Director of Gobi "A" covers 40 ha.
+In 2008, the Veterinary University of Vienna confirmed after extensive DNA testing that the Bactrian wild camel is a new and different species which separated from any other known camel species over 750,000 years ago.